Skip to content

 Query Method Supports simple queries and expression queries.

-Time intervals can include last month, last week, yesterday, one hour ago, compared to the previous period, last 15 minutes, last 30 minutes, last hour, last 4 hours, last 12 hours, and last day.
+Time ranges for detection intervals include last month, last week, yesterday, 1 hour ago, compared to the previous period, last 15 minutes, last 30 minutes, last 1 hour, last 4 hours, last 12 hours, and last 1 day.

-Note: For the detection intervals "yesterday" and "one hour ago," the comparison is made within the same time range for the difference or percentage difference of the detection metric.
-For other detection intervals, the comparison is made between two time periods for the difference or percentage difference of the detection metric.
+For the detection intervals “yesterday” and “one hour ago,” the comparison is made on the difference or percentage difference of the metric within the same time range.
+For other detection intervals, the comparison is made on the difference or percentage difference of the metric between two time periods.

 Detection Frequency

-The execution frequency of the detection rule automatically matches the larger time range of the two selected detection intervals.
-It includes 1 minute, 5 minutes, 15 minutes, 30 minutes, and 1 hour.
+The execution frequency of the detection rule, automatically matching the larger time range of the two selected detection intervals.
+Includes every 1 minute, 5 minutes, 15 minutes, 30 minutes, and 1 hour.

 Trigger Conditions

-Set the alert level trigger conditions: you can configure any one of the following trigger conditions—Critical, Major, Minor, Data Gap, Informational:
+Set the trigger conditions for alert levels: you can configure any one of the following trigger conditions: critical, major, minor, data gap, informational.

 Configure trigger conditions and severity levels.
-If the query result contains multiple values, any value meeting the trigger condition will generate an event.
+When the query result contains multiple values, an event is generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.